Bobli0322/Python-Code-Indent/README.md

 ```
 For comments to be ignored use '##'

-For more examples please look in pyCodeIndent.py.
+For more examples of indentation hints please look in pyCodeIndent.py.

 Use this script by the following command:

 python pyCodeIndent.py myCode.py

 It can only process one file at a time.

+**Limitations**\
+- If indentation hints are not properly formatted, it does not show where the issue is.